Aerospacesmith/pxt-sparkbit/README.md

 ```

 ## IR Tx/Rx

-IR transmiter and receiver block pairs can be combined to make different sensors.
-A high power pair can project IR light farther to act as a proximity detector or longer range light gate.

-To make a low power IR pair, use a Low-Power IR Transmitter (grey) and an IR Receiver (white).
+Low-Power IR Transmitter (grey) with an IR Receiver (white).
 <img src="https://github.com/KidSpark/pxt-sparkbit/blob/master/assets/images/Low%20Power%20IR%20Transmitter.png?raw=true" alt="Low Power IR Transmitter" width="200"/>
 <img src="https://github.com/KidSpark/pxt-sparkbit/blob/master/assets/images/IR%20Sensing%20Receiver.png?raw=true" alt="IR Receiver" width="200"/>

-To make a high power IR pair, use a High-Power IR Transmitter (black) and an IR Receiver (white).
+High-Power IR Transmitter (black) with an IR Receiver (white).
 <img src="https://github.com/KidSpark/pxt-sparkbit/blob/master/assets/images/High%20Power%20IR%20Transmitter.png?raw=true" alt="High Power IR Transmitter " width="200"/>
 <img src="https://github.com/KidSpark/pxt-sparkbit/blob/master/assets/images/IR%20Sensing%20Receiver.png?raw=true" alt="IR Receiver" width="200"/>

+Used to detect if an infrared (IR) signal successfully travels from the transmitter (Tx) to the recevier (Rx).
+Applications include detecting proximity of the receiver to the transmitter and detecting an obstical blocking the IR signal.

 ### sparkbitI.irTransmitterIsReceived
 Returns a Boolean value of `true` if an IR signal is received from the IR transmitter indicating no obstical.
 Returns a Boolean value of `false` if the IR signal is not received due to an obstical or being too far apart.
 This coding block works with both the low-power transmitter (grey) and the high-power transmitter (black).